dbrownjave/documento/README.md

 ## Description
-Documento is a microsized, simple and fast JS templating engine
+Documento is a microsized, simple and fast JS templating engine that takes a template and data, and returns the template filled with the data.

 ## Features
+- [X] Vanilla JS 🍦
 - [X] No dependencies required
 - [X] Light-weight
 - [X] Extremely Fast